 The Panda has a smaller overall volume but is still capable of holding 22 lbs of clothes as well.
 The spin chamber is stainless steel, and that’s why it’s capable of withstanding the faster RPM’s.

-The Panda Portable Spin Dryer is probably the quickest option on the list.
-The dryer works by spinning your clothes to 3200 RPMs.
+The Panda Portable Spin Dryer is one of the fastest drying options available.
+The dryer works by spinning your clothes at 3200 RPMs.
 This speed causes most of the water in your clothes to be strained out, and then drain out the bottom of the dryer into a bucket or pan you’ve placed beneath the drain’s spigot.
 This particular technique of drying is very energy efficient and takes almost no time.
 The caveat to all this is that your clothes will be somewhat damp at the end.

 The drum of this portable dryer is made of high-quality stainless steel that ensures a very long life from the machine while the water draining means that this dryer can be brought just about anywhere, as long as you have a 110V outlet and a bucket.
 Plus, the size makes this an excellent choice for a portable dryer as it weighs in at only 26 pounds and is just over two feet tall.